 4. Travel Costs Are Deductible

 Property owners who make routine trips to check on their tenants aren’t inconveniencing themselves, even if they have to go the distance to get to their properties.
 After all, they can deduct their travel expenses.
 That includes the cost of taxis, parking fees and gasoline if they’re using their own cars to make the trek.
-Instead of deducting individual expenses for car travel, landlords can opt to use the standard mileage rate, which is set at 54 cents per mile for tax year 2016 (it will be 53.5 cents per mile for 2017).
+Instead of deducting individual expenses for car travel, landlords can opt to use the standard mileage rate, which is set at 58.5 cents per mile for tax year 2022.

 If you’re a landlord who lives in a different state from your rental property, you can deduct the cost of rental cars, airfare and hotel rooms.
 Meals that you enjoy during your journey are deductible as well.
 It’s a good idea to tread carefully when it comes to deducting expenses for overnight trips, however.
 You could get audited by the IRS for deducting extra costs that you use to have fun while you’re traveling.